harrisonpim/broken-link-checker/README.md

 ## Outputs

+If no broken links are found, the action passes silently.
+If any links are broken, the action will fail with:

-- `broken-links`: A list of broken links found, with the page they were found on.
+- `broken-links`: A list of broken links, with the page they were found on.

 ## Example usage